 The potential for consumer grid connected battery storage is also being investigated with the aim of developing operating systems that benefit both the consumer and the network.
-There are three battery storage systems currently in place on the network.
-One of these is owned and operated by Network Tasman and the other two are privately owned.
+There are approx. 30 battery storage systems currently in place on the network.
+One of these is owned and operated by Network Tasman.
 The operation of all of these is set up to optimise associated solar generation for the consumer.